 Let's open our Bibles again tonight to the eleventh chapter of Romans.
-And I have to confess to you that this is a difficult portion of the epistle to the Romans and no doubt some of you are wondering when it's going to get practical again, when it's going to sort of touch your life, when Paul's going to get over this long long argument that he's involved in.
+And I have to confess to you that this is a difficult portion of the epistle to the Romans and no doubt some of you are wondering when it's going to get practical again, when it's going to sort of touch your life, when Paul's going to get over this long, long argument that he's involved in.
 And I can tell you, it happens in chapter 12.
 So it won't be long.
-In chapter 12 we're all going to get right into the practical nitty-gritty kind of things about Christian living.
-And that will be wonderful time.
+In chapter 12 we're all going to get right into the practical, nitty-gritty kind of things about Christian living.
+And that will be a wonderful time.
 But thank you for being with us and being faithful through this series.
 You who are super spiritual have been here each week to carry on with this great section of the epistle to the Romans.

-We're looking at chapter 11, again verses 1 through 10.
+We're looking at chapter 11 again, verses 1 through 10.
 And I want to remind you at the very beginning that the theme of this chapter is "Has God cancelled His promises to Israel?"
 That's the question Paul is answering here.

 Now there are three Old Testament expressions, three different Hebrew expressions translated into the English "the apple of His eye."
 Not just one, but three.
 The first one is found in Deuteronomy 32:10 and you don't need to look it up.
-But that expression in Deuteronomy 32:10 translated "the apple of His eye" literally says in Hebrew, "Little man of the eye."
+But that expression in Deuteronomy 32:10 translated "the apple of His eye," literally says in Hebrew, "little man of the eye."
 Israel is the little man of the eye.
 Now that basically is a very interesting and very graphic phrase.
 When you get close enough to someone to look right into their eye, you invariably see a reflection of yourself.
 And as you see a reflection of yourself in the pupil of the eye, you see yourself reduced to a very small stature.
-And the one way that the Hebrews used to describe the pupil, not giving it a clinical definition, is to call it the little man of the eye, that is that part of the eye in which you appear to be very small by reflection.
+And the one way that the Hebrews used to describe the pupil, not giving it a clinical definition, is to call it the little man of the eye.
+That is that part of the eye in which you appear to be very small by reflection.

 The second Old Testament expression used in Scripture to be translated "the apple of His eye," is in Psalm 17:8 and it varies but a little.
-It is this expression, "The little daughter of the eye."
+It is this expression, "the little daughter of the eye."
 And I suppose that's equal time for the women who also see themselves in someone else's eye as very small and miniature.
 So both of those expressions describe that part of the eye in which there is a reflection of a person reduced to small size, or the pupil of the eye.

-In Zechariah 2:8 the Scripture I just quoted which also says "the apple of His eye," it is a completely different phrase which means "the gate of the eye," the gate, that is that portion of the eye which allows the light to come in...the retina of the eye, again describing that visible part of the eye.
+In Zechariah 2:8 the scripture I just quoted, which also says "the apple of His eye," it is a completely different phrase which means "the gate of the eye," the gate.
+That is that portion of the eye which allows the light to come in, the retina of the eye, again describing that visible part of the eye.
 And so whether you're talking about the little man of the eye, the little daughter of the eye, or the gate of the eye which allows the light to go in, when you touch Israel you poke your finger in God's eye.
 You touch Him on that very sensitive spot.
-And the point that all of those Scriptures are making is that God cares for Israel, that Israel has a very unique relationship to God and when you touch Israel you irritate God in the most irritable part of a human anatomy that is exposed.
+And the point that all of those scriptures are making is that God cares for Israel, that Israel has a very unique relationship to God and when you touch Israel you irritate God in the most irritable part of a human anatomy that is exposed.

 And we could look at it this way.
 What does this say about God's relationship to Israel?
 First of all, it says they are very precious.
-The eye is something to be protected because it is very very precious.
+The eye is something to be protected because it is very, very precious.
 No one cares to lose sight, it is a precious possession.
-To touch Israel then is to touch a very precious possession of God which He values very highly, as you would value your own eye.
+To touch Israel then is to touch a very precious possession of God, which He values very highly, as you would value your own eye.

 Secondly, it is also to say that Israel is easily injured.
 Of all of the parts of the human anatomy that are exposed, that are outwardly exposed, the eye is by far the most vulnerable and the most sensitive.
 And therefore can be injured the most readily.
-And so Israel as the apple of God's eye is subject to injury rather easily.
+And so Israel, as the apple of God's eye, is subject to injury rather easily.

 Thirdly, the eye is that part of the body which is most carefully protected.
 Of all the parts of the body it has the most natural protection.
 The eyelid is that which is designed to protect the eye.
 The eyelashes and the eyebrow, designed to protect dust from getting into the eye.
 The eyelid, by the way, allows the system of washing to take place, to cleanse the eye and keep it clean.
 And even the bones around the eye are to protect it, placing it inward in a socket so that any blow is somewhat deflected by that which surrounds the eye.